kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Change your thoughts and you change your world. - Norman Vincent Peale
+    ## Trying to define yourself is like trying to bite your own teeth. - Alan Watts